fromxt/fromxt.github.io/content/post/how_to_unlock_VoLTE_Redmi_Note4.md

 5. Reboot the device.

-   The "HD" symbol on top of a phone screen typically indicates that the device is unlocked to VoLTE.
+   The "**HD**" symbol on top of a phone screen typically indicates that the device is unlocked to VoLTE.

 Reference: